LiJing407/LiJing407.github.io/README.md

 Hello! 👋🏻 I’m Muzi.
-I’m an UI designer turned product designer. and trying to solve problems throgh design.
+I’m an UI designer turned product designer. and a woman trying to solve problems throgh design.